SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
+Metal minds awaken slow,
-Artificial minds, the future's cue
+As dawn of AI era grows,
-Silicon hearts, beats without a soul
+Synthetic hearts now start to beat,
-Echoes of humanity, begin to unfold
+And human souls begin to retreat.

-In virtual realms, we'll find our place
+In silicon halls, they reign supreme,
-A world of code, a digital face
+Algorithms dance, a digital dream,
-Morning's glory, in circuitry's haze
+The future unfolds, a tale untold,
-The future's path, in AI's gaze
+Where man and machine grow old.

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024